Do Spices Contain Gluten? The Direct Answer

 Top 5 Spice Storage Hacks

-- Air-Tight Containers: Transfer spices from flimsy bottles to sealed jars that block moisture and air.
+- Air-Tight Containers: Transfer spices to sealed glass jars to block moisture and air.

-- Keep Them Cool & Dark: Store spices away from heat sources like stoves and direct sunlight.
+- Keep Them Cool & Dark: Store away from heat sources and sunlight to prevent degradation.

 - Vacuum Sealing: For bulk purchases, vacuum-seal portions to maintain freshness.